81st Fighter-Bomber Group: World War II

 The flight of the P-39/400s of the 81st and 350th Fighter Groups to Morocco, is still in the Guinness Book of Records, as the largest flight over the greatest distance.
 A few of these Aircraft "experienced engine problems" and landed in Lisbon, Portugal.
 Perhaps the Pilots were hoping to sit out the duration.
 The Portuguese government kept these Fighters and handed the pilots over to the U.S. Embassy.
 These pilots flew "Tail-end Charlie" for most of the rest of their tour.

-It is notable that the 81st suffered the lowest loss rate of any Fighter Group in the MTO.
-This is a testament that the Bell P-39 Airacobra really was a capable fighter.
-Please visit the "81st Fighter Group Forum" for more detailed info on this remarkable group of men.

 The group moved to India, February–March 1944, and began training with P-40 and P-47 aircraft.
 It then moved to China in May and became part of Fourteenth Air Force.
 The group continued training and on occasion flew patrol and escort missions before returning to full-time combat duty in January 1945.
 It attacked enemy airfields and installations, flew escort missions, and aided the operations of Chinese ground forces by attacking troop concentrations, ammunition dumps, lines of communications, and other targets to hinder Japanese efforts to move men and material to the front.
 The 81st was inactivated in China on 27 December 1945.